ArtemkaKun/ArtemkaKun/README.md

 I'm mostly interested in game development and backend stuff.
 Besides that, I also play computer games, watch post-apocalyptic movies, and socialize.

 Currently I:
-- creating a top-down zombie 3D shooter with Godot
+- looking for a next interesting project
 - working at [Anshar Studios](https://ansharstudios.com/) as DevOps Engineer

 I know the following languages: